cert-manager/csi-driver-spiffe/README.md

 statically defined CA bundle from a volume that will be written to all Pod volumes.

+If the CSI driver detects this bundle has changed (through overwrite, renewal, etc), the new bundle will be written to all existing volumes.

 The following example mounts the CA certificate used by the Trust Domain ClusterIssuer.